dikaizm/chatbot-product-ecommerce/README.md

 # Chatbot Rekomendasi Produk E-Commerce

 A Streamlit-based chatbot application that helps users find products based on their needs using natural language queries.
-The chatbot leverages a fine-tuned Indonesian BERT model for embeddings and DeepSeek LLM for generating responses.
+The chatbot leverages a fine-tuned Indonesian BERT model for embeddings and Google Gemini (Generative AI) for generating responses and clarification.

 ## Features